 Her community affiliations include a Presidential appointment to the President’s Advisory Committee on the Arts (John F. Kennedy Center for the Performing Arts), an appointment by the Mayor of the District of Columbia as an executive committee member on the Workforce and Investment Council; Chair of the Board of Directors of the Washington Chinatown Development Co., Board of Directors and Executive Committee member of the Downtown Business Improvement District, Inc. (Washington, D.C.), Vice Chair of the Board of Directors of the Women’s Leadership Forum, a Director of the Women’s Business Center, and a Director of the National Museum of the Woman in Art.

-Marybelle C. Ang, Board Member and Northern CA Chapter Chair
+Marybelle C. Ang, Board Member

 Ms. Bueno is a government relations, policy and political consultant at the Nueva Vista Group, L.L.C.
 (NVG) in Washington, D.C.
 A former top official in the Clinton Administration, she was Special Assistant to the President and worked in both the White House Chief of Staff’s Office and Domestic Policy Council.